More On Superstring Perturbation Theory: An Overview Of Superstring Perturbation Theory Via Super Riemann Surfaces: The Two-Loop Vacuum Energy

 First of all, let $\Sigma_0$ be an ordinary Riemann surface of genus $g$. $\SIgma_0$ has a period matrix, whose definition we will recall in section \ref{details}.
 It is a $g\times g$ symmetric complex matrix $\Omega_{ij}$, $i,j=1,\dots,g$, with a positive-definite imaginary part; it is uniquely determined up to the action of the symplectic group $Sp(2g;\Z)$.
 A $g\times g$ symmetric matrix has $g(g+1)/2$ independent matrix elements.
 A Riemann surface of genus $g$ has $3g-3$ complex moduli.
 These numbers coincide if $g=2$ or 3, and this suggests that in those two special cases it may be possible to use the matrix elements of $\Omega$ (modulo the action of $Sp(2g;\Z)$) as moduli for $\Sigma_0$.
 This is actually true in genus 2, and something very similar is true for $g=3$.
 (For $g>3$, the matrix elements of $\Omega$ are not independent but obey the Schottky relations, so they cannot be used to parametrize the moduli space of $\Sigma_0$ in such a simple way.)

 A super Riemann surface $\Sigma$ of genus $g$ with an even spin structure has a super period matrix $\hat\Omega_{ij}$ which is a purely bosonic $g\times g$ complex matrix, again with positive-definite imaginary part.\footnote{ Actually, $\hat\Omega$ is only generically defined; it has poles with nilpotent residue along the locus where the reduced space $\Sigma_0$ of $\Sigma$ is such that $H^0(\SIgma_0,K^{1/2})\not=0$, where $K^{1/2}$ is the spin bundle of $\Sigma_0$.
 (See footnote \ref{helplater} in section \ref{splitsuper}.)
 This phenomenon never occurs in genus 2 (or less), and this is one of the simplifications behind the calculations surveyed in \cite{DPh}.
-The procedure used there can possibly be adapted to $g=3$, but one would have to deal with the fact that for $g\geq 3$, the super period matrix does have poles.} The basic idea in \cite{DPh} is to use the matrix elements of $\hat\Omega$ as bosonic moduli of $\Sigma$ that are kept fixed while integrating over the fermionic moduli.
+The procedure used there can possibly be adapted to $g=3$, but one would have to deal with the fact that for $g\geq 3$, the super period matrix does have poles, and the projection from supermoduli space to the bosonic moduli space introduces further poles.
+For details, see \cite{holomorphy}.} The basic idea in \cite{DPh} is to use the matrix elements of $\hat\Omega$ as bosonic moduli of $\Sigma$ that are kept fixed while integrating over the fermionic moduli.

-This gives a clear framework for computing genus 2 scattering amplitudes, though implementing this framework requires some hard work.
+This gives a clear framework for computing the genus 2 vacuum amplitude, though implementing this framework requires some hard work.
 However, given what we have learned in section \ref{mass}, there is a basic question to ask.
 A super Riemann surface of genus 2 can split into a union of two surfaces of genus 1, joined at a point (fig. \ref{Question}).
 When this occurs, we are not free to specify arbitrarily what bosonic variable is kept fixed while integrating over odd moduli.
 There is a distinguished parameter $\varepsilon$ that has a simple zero on the compactification divisor $\frak D$, and this is what should be held fixed when we integrate over the odd moduli.
 Is $\varepsilon$ a function of the $\hat\Omega_{ij}$ or does it differ from such a function by a bilinear in the odd moduli?